cs-ufrn/training-competitive-python/README.md

 Under construction.

 ## Solutions
-You can find them in the folder `solution`.
+You can find them in the folder `solutions`.

 ## Teaching
 A suggestion for a sequence of questions to work with the